guptakuhu/Todo-App/README.md

 This is a simple todo app.
 This app has the following features

-- A user can sign up
-- A user can sign in
+- A user can create a todo
 - A user can see their previous todos
 - A user can mark their todo's as done